BjornFJohansson/pydna/README.md

     >>>

-Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated.
+Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information other than the primary sequence of the fragments.

-Most functionality is implemented as methods for the double stranded DNA sequence record classes Dseq and Dseqrecord, which are subclasses of the [Biopython](http://biopython.org/wiki/Main_Page) [Seq](http://biopython.org/wiki/Seq) and
+Most pydna functionality is implemented as methods for the double stranded DNA sequence record classes Dseq and Dseqrecord, which are subclasses of the [Biopython](http://biopython.org/wiki/Main_Page) [Seq](http://biopython.org/wiki/Seq) and